-Figure 4 (b) shows the percentage of elicited preferences over all the preferences (white bars) and the user's effort (black bars), as well as the percentage of preferences present at the beginning (grey bars) for DPI.WORST.BRANCH.
+Figure 7 (a) shows the percentage of elicited preferences over all the preferences (white bars) and the user's effort (black bars), as well as the percentage of preferences present at the beginning (grey bars) for DPI.WORST.BRANCH.
 Even with high levels of incompleteness, this algorithm elicits only a very small fraction of the preferences, while asking the user to consider at most half of the missing preferences.

-Figure 4 (c) shows LU.WORST.BRANCH, where the user is involved in the choice of the value for the next variable.
+Figure 7 (b) shows results for LU.WORST.BRANCH, where the user is involved in the choice of the value for the next variable.
 Compared to DPI.WORST.BRANCH, this algorithm is better both in terms of elicited preferences and user's effort (while SU.WORST.BRANCH is better only for the elicited preferences).
-We conjecture that the help the user
+We conjecture that the help the user gives in choosing the next value guides the search towards better solutions, thus resulting in an overall decrease of the number of elicited preferences.